Tag: worth

 There are multiple meanings within the laying on of hands.
 For the Israelites, there was an aspect of confession and there was an aspect of commission.
 The priests were set apart for the direct ministerial work of God on behalf of all of Israel.
 They were God’s “portion” (or “tithe”) of the people of Israel.
 So, the laying on of hands was integral to their for the people.

 With ordination, it is different.
-This is in recognition of the laying on of hands in the New Testament which would be accompanied by the imbuing of the Holy (correlation, not causation).
+This is in recognition of the laying on of hands in the New Testament which would be accompanied by the imbuing of the (correlation, not causation).
 While it is important both as legacy and ceremony, it really is an “inside” thing.

 However, the interaction between the pastor, board, and congregation is significant.
 What it isn’t is an abdication of responsibility.
-What it is is a bestowal of authority and a recognition of submission to the designated (bestowed upon) authority.
+What it is is a bestowal of authority and a recognition of submission to the designated ( upon) authority.

 And it is that last piece that is the rub for so many.
-We all are more than willing to give all the “grunt” work to , but we often don’t want to recognize the submission aspect.
+We all are more than willing to all the “grunt” work to , but we often don’t want to recognize the submission aspect.
 Of course, coming from a pastor this may seem self-centered.
 Honestly, I have others do “my” grunt work, too.
 We all do, to some degree.

-As fellow members of the and of God, we all need to be willing to dig in for others, for the benefit of others and not ourselves, and ultimately produce fruit worthy of God’s children.
+As fellow members of the kingdom and family of God, we all need to be willing to dig in for others, for the benefit of others and not ourselves, and ultimately produce fruit worthy of God’s children.

 ※Reflection※